Orientation Leadership Opportunities

 Orientation Leaders

 Orientation Leaders (OLs) must be self-motivated, organized, and detail-oriented.
 Other qualities include being creative, taking direction from their superiors, providing leadership to their Orientation group, and having a sincere desire to make a difference in the lives of new students and their families.
 Orientation involves constant adaptation, reorganization, and evaluation.
 Orientation Leaders must be flexible and always ready and willing to make decisions, take initiative, and take on additional responsibilities as needed.
-Orientation Leaders will be responsible for a group of new students and are supervised by a team of Orientation Supervisors.
+Orientation Leaders will be responsible for a group of new students and are mentored by a team of Orientation Team Captains.
 They must also work collaboratively with Student Orientation Coordinators (SOCs) and Professional Staff.

-Orientation Supervisors (OSs) must be self-motivated, organized and detail-oriented.
-Other qualities include being creative, taking direction from their superiors and giving direction to their Orientation Leader (OL) team, supervising and holding their OL team accountable, and having a sincere desire to make a difference in the lives of new students and their families.
-Orientation Supervisors must be flexible and always ready and willing to make decisions, take initiative, and take on additional responsibilities as needed.
-Orientation Supervisors will not be responsible for a group of new students and are supervised by the Professional Staff and Student Orientation Coordinators (SOCs).
+Orientation Team Captains must be self-motivated, organized and detail-oriented.
+Other qualities include being creative, taking direction from their leaders and giving direction to their Orientation Leader (OL) team, mentoring and holding their OL team accountable, and having a sincere desire to make a difference in the lives of new students and their families.
+Orientation Team Captains must be flexible and always ready and willing to make decisions, take initiative, and take on additional responsibilities as needed.
+Orientation Team Captains will not be responsible for a group of new students and will work collaboratively with Student Orientation Coordinators (SOCs) and are supervised by professional staff.

-Applications for Supervisor and Program Assistant positions are posted internally at the start of each academic year.
+Applications for Team Captain and Program Assistant positions are posted internally at the start of each academic year and are now closed for the 2025-2026 academic year.
 For more information, please contact orientation@rit.edu.

 Orientation Program Assistants